eosnetworkfoundation/docs/docs/20_smart-contracts/10_getting-started/10_dune-guide.md

 ```shell
 dune --cmake-build .
 ```
-You will see your contract being compiled.
-If there are any errors you will see them in the output.
+You see your contract compiling.
+If there are any errors, you see them in the output.
 ### Deploy your contract

-We need to create an account for your contract, and then we can deploy it.
+Use the following commands to create an account and deploy the contract to the account.

 ```shell
 dune --create-account hello